 Below I’ll show you my favorite bars for powering epic long days outside, whether on foot, bike, or however you like to move.
 I’ll also tell you what I think their pros and cons are, lay out key nutrition information, and compare them by the numbers so you can choose the best high calorie protein bar for your outdoor (or indoor) nutrition needs.

-The Best Backpacking Bars Are…
+The Best Bars for Backpacking Are…

 High calorie.
 A strenuous backpacking trip is no time to go on a calorie-deficit diet.
 Backpackers usually have trouble carrying enough food to meet their daily energy expenditure anyway.
 The last thing you want to do is make a difficult trip even harder by depriving your body of the fuel it needs to get the job done.